lizageorge/my-Stanford-Summer-Sessions/Programming Abstractions - CS 106B/Tasks.md

 ##  Per Assingment
 - [ ] RESUBMIT!!! changes made since last submission;
-	- [ ] (no- email lauren about double submission, incl the nams of "normal" and "extra", incl link to nick's post on ed
+	- [ ] (no- email lauren about double submission,) in comments of extra files incl the names of "normal" and "extra" submissions
-	- [ ] perfect:
+	- [x] perfect:
 		- [ ] (really small) fixed the name of time trials for findperfectsmarter
 		- [ ] sPrimeSmarter, findNthPerfectEuclidSMarter - honestly only isPrimeSmarter showed any change at all, so maybe consider just keeping it in the same file? idk like just change the for loop to only be up to sqrt(n)
 	- [ ] soundex: